 - enter the information manually.

 In the Expenses page, there are data supposed to be uploaded automatically and also could be added manually.
-When the retailer adds some item to inventory the specified retail price of it also been shown in the Expenses.
-The retailer can also track expenses such as shipping boxes, software expenses, etc. Along with the sales data, expenses visually represents in the chart on the dashboard.
+When the retailer adds some item to inventory, the specified retail price of it also been shown in the Expenses.
+The retailer can also track expenses such as shipping boxes, software expenses, etc. Along with the sales data, expenses are visually represented in the chart on the dashboard.

 For the landing page user interface design, the designer kept the clean and simple style as in the admin panel.
 Simple soft shapes on the background are consistent with a line chart in the header and also emphasize the simplicity and user-friendliness of the product.
-In the blocks with information about the product, there are CTA buttons “See more” which redirect the user to sign up form as well as “Join now” buttons do.
+In the blocks with information about the product, there are CTA buttons “See more,” which redirect the user to sign up form as well as “Join now” buttons.

 Also, we added a perspective view of the dashboard page, focusing on the main blocks.